 As we encounter the cold weather here in Bolton, ON, you will undoubtedly be contending with many issues as you try and stay warm and safe while dealing with blizzards and icy conditions.
-One of the most common and frustrating ordeals during the cold winter months is a dead car battery.
+A dead car battery is one of the most common and frustrating ordeals during the cold winter months.

 Cold temperatures affect your battery in a couple of negative ways.
 Since oil tends to thicken in cold weather, it takes more energy for your engine to turn over.
 Also, freezing temperatures slow down the chemical reaction inside batteries to generate the current necessary to crank the engine.